AustinMinnon/OWN-IT/README.md

-# Band Manager App
+# "OWN IT"

-#### An app for any bands tour information.
+#### Trick tracking application for extreme sports.

-#### By Austin Minnon
+#### Contributors: Austin Minnon, Josh Gustafson, Kyle Derrick, Michael Schennum

 ## Description

-This is an application for tracking a bands past, and upcoming shows.
-You will also have the ability to view a venues upcoming shows.
+This is an application for recording tricks.
+Each user has their own trick lists, that one can personalize.
+The more a user records, the more progress they are able to track.

 ## Setup/Installation Requirements